atomag/gxtb-torch/README.md

 - https://chemrxiv.org/engage/chemrxiv/article-details/685434533ba0887c335fc974

 This is a preliminary version of g‑xTB, a general‑purpose semiempirical quantum mechanical method approximating ωB97M‑V/def2‑TZVPPD properties.
+🚧 Dispersion(revD4) is NOT working, I implemented an algro yields indentical results as tad-dftbd4 but cannot get PBC working for now.

 For an ASE interface see `src/gxtb/ase_calc.py` (`GxTBCalculator`).